Je0Dev/AtmSystem/README.md

 Enter your 4-digit PIN associated with that account.

-Upon successful login, you will be presented with the main menu to perform transactions.
+You're in!
+You will be directed to the main menu to perform transactions.

 Administrator Login
-The program has a hardcoded administrator account for viewing all system data.
+The system includes a hardcoded administrator account for system-wide oversight.

 At the login screen, enter the account number: 1

-When asked for the administrator password, enter: ece23044Project3
+Enter the administrator password: ece23044Project3

-When asked for the administrator PIN, enter: 1111
+Enter the administrator PIN: 1111

-You will then access the administrator menu.
+You will now have access to the administrator menu.